sogilis/Blog-vuex_alternative/README.md

 # Blog-vuex_alternative

 This repo is referenced by this [article].
-If you want to show the code version with vuex you can visit this branch: [with-vuex](https://github.com/sogilis/Blog-vuex_alternative/tree/with-vuex)
+If you want to show the code version without vuex you can visit this branch: [master](https://github.com/sogilis/Blog-vuex_alternative/tree/master)

 ## Project setup
 ```